-To guide the assessment and management plan, focal species were selected for aquatic and terrestrial habitats within the Asotin Subbasin.
-Aquatic focal species are steelhead/rainbow trout, spring Chinook salmon, and bull trout.
-These species were chosen based on the following considerations:
+To guide the assessment and management plan, one focal species, steelhead, was selected for aquatic and terrestrial habitats within the Lower Snake Subbasin.
+This species was chosen based on the following considerations:

-- Selection of species with life histories representative of the Asotin Subbasin - ESA status

-- Cultural importance of the species - Level of information available about species' life histories allowing an effective assessment
+- Selection of species with life histories representative of the Lower Snake Subbasin - ESA status - Cultural importance of the species - Level of information available about species' life histories allowing an effective assessment

-In addition, Pacific lamprey and coho salmon were designated as aquatic "species of interest" for this planning effort.
-These species are of cultural and ecological significance to stakeholders, but not enough information was available to warrant their selection as focal species.
+In addition, white sturgeon was designated as an aquatic "species of interest" for this planning effort.
+This species is of cultural and ecological significance to stakeholders, but not enough information was available to its selection as focal species.